articulate/docker-bootstrap/README.md

 To kick off the tests:

 1. Create a branch and push that branch to GitHub.
-2. Run something similar to `cp docker-compose.override.example.yml docker-compose.override.yml` (and make any necessary edits)
+2. Run something similar to `cp docker-compose.override.example.yml docker-compose.override.yml`

 Then run: